 - Other more intimate details

-Therefore, different data privacy laws around the world dictate how businesses can legally collect, store, and use such delicate information and grant users more rights over that data.
+Therefore, different data privacy laws dictate how businesses can legally collect, store, and use such delicate information and grant users more rights over that data.

 Types and Examples of Sensitive Personal Information

-Data privacy laws around the globe don’t all agree on what counts as sensitive data, so for your convenience, we’ve outlined what is and what is not an example of sensitive information based on some of the most relevant pieces of legislation, like the:
+Data privacy laws use different definitions for sensitive data, so we’ve outlined what is and is not an example of sensitive information based on a few of the most significant pieces of legislation, including the:

 - General Data Privacy Regulation (GDPR) — official legal text